zerosync/zerosync.github.io/index.md

 ## ZeroSync in a Hundred Words

 ZeroSync aims to take the best features of Dropbox, Owncloud, Sparkleshare, BitTorrent Sync and other cloud sync products.
-It focuses on a pure peer to peer communication strategy where all components desktop client, server, mobile app and web app are equal and only differ in the extra service they provide.
-The key features will be ultra fast file synchronization ranging from small to super large files, a version control system, secure peer to peer communication , a simple straightforward user management and one time access.
-The overall goal should a *zero effort* and *intuitive* user experience.
+It focuses on a peer to peer communication strategy where all components desktop client, server, mobile app and web app are equal and only differ in the extra service they provide.
+The key features will be a ultra fast file synchronization ranging from small to super large files, a version control system, secure peer to peer communication and a simple straightforward user management with one time access.
+The overall goal is a *zero effort*, *intuitive* user experience.
 ZeroSync is LGPLv3 open source.

 ## Motivation